tapis-project/documentation/source/technical/actors.rst

     # Log into you the Tapis service by providing user/pass and url.
     t = Tapis(base_url='https://tacc.tapis.io',
-            tenant_id='tacc',
-            account_type='user',
             username='your username',
             password='your password')

-    # Get tokens that will be used for authentication function calls
-    t.get_tokens()

-Now you have a Tapis object that is authenticated and able to call Tapis service endpoints.
-It's useful to know that the Tapis object will automatically refresh it's token if it is deemed appropriate, so the object should stay in the good graces of Tapis indefinitely.
-Now in order to use the Tapis object you can reference the `Tapis live documentation <https://tapis-project.github.io/live-docs/>`_ to browse all functions.

 Generate a Token
 ^^^^^^^^^^^^^^^^

-With the ``t`` object instantiated and an OAuth client created, we can grab our access token
+With the ``t`` object instantiated, we can exchange our credentials for an access token.
+In Tapis, you never send your username and password directly to the services; instead, you pass an access token which is cryptographically signed by the OAuth server and includes information about your identity.
+The Tapis services use this token to determine who you are and what you can do.

  .. code-block:: python

+  # Get tokens that will be used for authenticated function calls
   t.get_tokens()
   print(t.access_token.access_token)

-  Out[1]: dnciap12030z2k32
+  Out[1]: eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9...

-Note that the tapipy ``t`` object will store and refresh your tokens for you, so you don't have to manually provide the token to tapis endpoints when using the tapipy operations.
+Note that the tapipy ``t`` object will store and pass your access token for you, so you don't have to manually provide the token when using the tapipy operations.
 You are now ready to check your access to the Tapis APIs.
+It will expire though, after 4 hours, at which time you will need to generate a new token.
+If you are interested, you can create an OAuth client (a one-time setup step, like creating a TACC account) that can be used to generate access and refresh tokens.
+For simplicity, we are skipping that but if you are interested, check out the Tenancy and Authentication section.

 Check Access to the Tapis APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Agave object ``ag`` should now be configured to talk to all TACC Cloud APIs on your behalf.
-We can check that our client is configured properly by making any API call.
-Here's an example: Let's retrieve the current user's **profile**.

-The tapipy ``t`` object should now be configured to talk tto all Tapis APIs on your behalf.
+The tapipy ``t`` object should now be configured to talk to all Tapis APIs on your behalf.
 We can check that the client is configured properly by making any API call.
-For example, if I wanted to use the SK service in order to check if a user has a specific role I would find the function on the site (which is just a better way to look at the json specs).
-With the site I can see that I need to use my Tapis object, initialized as t, access sk, and then use the hasRole function with the required inputs as follows.
+For example, we can use the authenticator service to retrieve the full TACC profile of our user.
+To do so, use the ``get_profile()`` function associated with the ``authenticator`` object on the ``t`` object, passing the username of the profile to retrieve, as follows.

 .. code-block:: python

-    t.sk.hasRole(tenant='dev', user='_testuser', roleName='Do you have this role?')
+    t.authenticator.get_profile(username='apitest')

-    Out[1]: True
+    Out[1]:
+    create_time: None
+    dn: cn=apitest,ou=People,dc=tacc,dc=utexas,dc=edu
+    email: aci-cic@tacc.utexas.edu
+    username: apitest

 ----